Pardus (operating system)

 Pardus is a Linux distribution developed with support from the government of Turkey.
 Pardus' main focus is office-related work including use in Turkish government agencies.
 Despite that, Pardus ships in several languages.
 Its ease of use and availability free of charge has spawned numerous communities throughout the world.

 Development

 Pardus was started by Turkish National Research Institute of Electronics and Cryptology (UEKAE), a division of the Scientific and Technological Research Council of Turkey (TÜBİTAK), in 2003.

 The first live CD version of Pardus was a fork of Gentoo Linux in 2005.
-The current version is a fork of Debian.
+The current version is a fork of Debian unstable, following a release process similar to that of Ubuntu.

 Release history

 PiSi package management

 PiSi (/ˈpiːsiː/; Packages Installed Successfully as Intended; also a Turkish word meaning "kitty", intended as a pun on the distribution's name, which is derived from pardus, the species name of the leopard.) is a package management system that was developed for Pardus.
 It was used in the initial versions of the distribution, but abandoned in favor of APT since the project moved to Debian base.
 Pardus 2011.2, released on September 19, 2011, was the last Pardus release that used PiSi.

 PiSi stores and handles dependencies for various packages, libraries, and COMAR tasks.
 Some features of PiSi include: